amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun printf_escape(text: Text): Text
 ```

-Escape the text to be used with `printf`
+Escapes the text to be used with `printf`.

 ## `text_shell`